Amazon Web Services vendor logo

 Authentication

-This document will go through the steps for authenticating the Amazon API Gateway Adapter with AWS Authentication.
+This document will go through the steps for authenticating the AWS API Gateway adapter with AWS Signature 4 Authentication.
 Properly configuring the properties for an adapter in IAP is critical for getting the adapter online.
 You can read more about adapter authentication HERE.

 AWS Authentication

-The Amazon API Gateway Adapter requires AWS Authentication, the auth_method should be set to aws_authentication.
+The AWS API Gateway adapter requires AWS Authentication therefore the auth_method should be set to aws_authentication.
 The adapter utilizes AWS signature 4 authentication.
-There are 3 flavors of doing this.
+There are three mechanisms for doing this.
+There is a brief description in this section and more information in the specific section for each authentication.

 The third authentication method is to use an IAM role.
 With this method, you do not need any authentication keys as the adapter will utilize an "internal" AWS call to get the things that it needs for authentication.
 Since the adapter needs to make the call to this "internal" AWS IP address, the IAP server needs to be where it has access to that address or you will not be able to use this method.